lipemat/go-live-update-urls/readme.txt

 = Why does updating the domain break some plugins? =

 Some plugins will store the data in the database serialized which does not allow for easy updating of the data.
-You may uncheck tables used by such plugins to avoid breakage and then update the urls manually for those plugins.
-Currently the options, postmeta, and rg_form_meta table as serialization safe.
+You may un-check tables used by such plugins to avoid breakage and then update the urls manually for those plugins.
+Currently the options, postmeta, usermeta, commentmeta, and sitemeta tables are serialization safe.

 = How do I know which tables I should not update? =

 Most tables will be just fine to update.
-You may make a backup of your database, run this on all tables and if you run into trouble, restore your database, uncheck tables in sections, and rerun this until you find the culpurit.
-If you find a particular table gives you trouble, let me know and I will add it to the urgent list for serialized safe updating.
+You may make a backup of your database, run this on all tables and if you run into trouble, restore your database, un-check tables in sections, and rerun this until you find the culprit.
+If you find you are running into issues often with custom table you may want to check out the Pro version of this plugin which works with any table.

 == Screenshots ==

 1. Screenshot of a typical settings page.
-Theverbiagee will change slightly depending on your database structure
+The verbiage will change slightly depending on your database structure

 == Changelog ==
 = 3.0.0 =